vkbo/novelWriter/docs/source/usage_breakdown.rst

 By default, novelWriter will use the colour theme provided by the Qt library, which is determined by the Fusion_ style setting.
 You can also choose between a standard dark and light theme that have neutral colours from :guilabel:`Preferences`.
-Other colour themes are also available, and more can be contributed by users to the project.
+Other colour themes are also available.
+More themes can be contributed to novelWriter on GitHub.

 Switching the GUI colour theme does not affect the colours of the editor and viewer.
 They have separate colour themes called :guilabel:`Editor Themes`.
 They are separated because there are a lot